Veles Price Reaches $0.14 on Top Exchanges (VLS)

-Veles (CURRENCY:VLS) traded 54.3% lower against the dollar during the twenty-four hour period ending at 21:00 PM E.T. on May 10th.
-Veles has a total market cap of $182,351.79 and approximately $13.00 worth of Veles was traded on exchanges in the last 24 hours.
-One Veles coin can now be purchased for about $0.14 or 0.00000256 BTC on major cryptocurrency exchanges.
-Over the last seven days, Veles has traded 35.6% higher against the dollar.
+Veles (CURRENCY:VLS) traded up 26.9% against the US dollar during the twenty-four hour period ending at 23:00 PM ET on May 16th.
+In the last week, Veles has traded down 54% against the US dollar.
+One Veles coin can currently be purchased for approximately $0.14 or 0.00000322 BTC on popular exchanges.
+Veles has a market capitalization of $184,604.93 and approximately $270.00 worth of Veles was traded on exchanges in the last day.

 Multiple Algorithms

 hashing algorithm.
-Its genesis date was November 6th, 2018.
-Veles’ total supply is 1,394,567 coins and its circulating supply is 1,284,895 coins.
-Veles’ official website is veles.network.
+It was first traded on November 6th, 2018.
+Veles’ total supply is 1,394,603 coins and its circulating supply is 1,284,931 coins.
+The official website for Veles is veles.network.
 Veles’ official Twitter account is @velescore and its Facebook page is accessible here.

 According to CryptoCompare, “Veles Core is an open-source software project that aims to help the people of the Internet to retain their freedom of access to information and to improve the privacy of the communications over the Internet by building services such as decentralized VPN with multi-hop support.
 Veles is a multi-algorithmic cryptocurrency for mining, which enables the network to be secured by a large number of miners with different devices, such as GPU rigs or ASICs.
 To complement multi-algo PoW we're already working on a PoS implementation as an additional consensus algorithm. “